zqtzt/Compound_ocean_climate_change/README.md

 Input data are stored in ` ./Codes_Fig5/Input_data`

-Please run the followings script  `plot_Fig5c.m` with MATLAB.
+Please run the following script  `plot_Fig5c.m` with MATLAB.